0x414854/Mnemonic_Shield/README.md

 By following these security best practices, users can **enhance their mnemonic storage** while keeping their sensitive data protected.

-## 📌 Comparaison : Encodage avec Sigil vs Phrase Mnémotechnique BIP39

-Ce projet propose une alternative discrète au stockage des phrases mnémotechniques BIP39 en les encodant sous forme d'un **nombre unique** et en générant un **sigil** correspondant.
-Voici une comparaison entre cette approche et la méthode classique.

-## 📌 Comparison: Sigil Encoding vs. BIP39 Mnemonic Phrase
+## Comparison : Sigil Encoding vs. BIP39 Mnemonic Phrase

 This project offers a discreet alternative for storing BIP39 mnemonic phrases by encoding them into a **unique number** and generating a corresponding **sigil**.
 Below is a comparison between this approach and the traditional method.